Day 10 – Elk Ridge to Leadville – Segment 8

 The trail levels out in this flat-bottomed sort of valley as it approaches Camp Hale.

-Camp Hale is the historical training ground of the famed 10th Mountain Division established in World War Two, with a cool little history that’s worth noting.
+Camp Hale is the historic training ground of the famed 10th Mountain Division, established in World War Two.

-Here the division was trained in doing battle through the harshest of winter mountaineering settings – skiing, snowshoeing, climbing, and sleeping in the snow without tents… all with the rudimentary equipment of the 1940s like wooden skis.
-They went on to be very effective at breaking the German defense lines in the mountains of northern Italy, and the division still exists.
+Here the division was trained in doing battle through the harshest of winter mountaineering settings – skiing, snowshoeing, climbing, and sleeping in the snow without tents – all with the rudimentary equipment of the 1940s like wooden skis.
+They went on to be very effective at breaking the German defense lines in the mountains of northern Italy.

 Many 10th Division veterans were the key pioneers of establishing skiing as a recreational activity, developing it into the industry and major sport we see today.